MicrosoftDocs/sdk-api/sdk-api-src/content/winddi/nf-winddi-drvalphablend.md

 The three possible cases for the AC_SRC_OVER blend function are:

 <ul>
-<li>The source bitmap has no per-pixel alpha (AC_SRC_ALPHA is not set), so the blend is applied to the pixel's color channels based on the constant source alpha value specified in SourceConstantAlpha as follows:

-<div class="code"><span codelanguage=""><table>
 <li>The source bitmap has no per-pixel alpha (AC_SRC_ALPHA is not set), so the blend is applied to the pixel's color channels based on the constant source alpha value specified in SourceConstantAlpha as follows:<div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>